ropensci/rnoaa/README.md

 | PRECIP_15 | Precipitation 15 Minute | 1970-05-12 | 2013-03-01 |
 | PRECIP_HLY | Precipitation Hourly | 1900-01-01 | 2013-03-01 |

+### Attributes

-Each NOAA dataset has different set of attributes that you can potentially get back in your search.
-See [the docs](http://www.ncdc.noaa.gov/cdo-web/datasets) for detailed info on each dataset.
-We provide some information on the attributes in this package.
+Each NOAA dataset has a different set of attributes that you can potentially get back in your search.
+See [the NOAA docs](http://www.ncdc.noaa.gov/cdo-web/datasets) for detailed info on each dataset.
+We provide some information on the attributes in this package; see the [vignette for attributes](vignettes/rnoaa_attributes.md) to find out more

-### API key
+### Authentication

 You'll need an API key to use this package (essentially a password).
 Go [here](http://www.ncdc.noaa.gov/cdo-web/token) to get one. *You can't use this package without an API key.*